LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting.reporting.md

 ## Why is the Agent Goal Tracker “missing” transactions reported in Web History?

+### Cause:

 Some order ID’s (sales transactions) reported in Web History are not reported by the Agent Goal Tracker (on the Agent Manager BI Dashboard).

-Why is the Agent Goal Tracker missing these order IDs?

-**The reason this happens is**:

 The “missing” orders took place before the visitors began to chat.
 Conversions that take place before chat, cannot be allocated to a specific agent and do not count as goals reached.